dada-lang/dada/book/src/dyn_tutorial/sharing_xor_mutation.md

 Fundamentally, the problem here is that `transfer` was expecting to read from `source` and write to `target`; it was not expecting that those writes would also change `source`.
 This turns out to be a very general thing. **Most of the time, when we are writing code that writes to one variable, we don't expect that it will caues *other* variables to change their state.**

-Functional languges respond to this problem by preventing *all* mutation.
+Functional languages respond to this problem by preventing *all* mutation.
 That certainly works.
 Languages like Rust and Dada respond by preventing mutation and sharing from happening at the same time.
 That works too, and it gives you more flexibility.

 ## But... what if I *want* a shared counter?